 Many - most of these “great and terrible things” weren’t my idea nor my doing.
 But I gave them my support, my backing, took the credit and the blame alike.
 I protected their authors from revenge of these affected.
 I made an illusion of a single pony controlling and performing what was essentially a massive effort by many… many of them not even aware that they participate.
 That was my skill, my gift and sacrifice.

 So if I can’t do what I can do well, I’d rather not try doing something I’m not good at.
 Let the better than me decide.

-Anonymous asked: You've likely been asked a question like this before, and if so ignore it, but if, say, you were found and somehow restored to an earth pony body (not your own, so you could operate freely) and were put in a position of power (maybe after decades of thought Littlepip would have come to the conclusion that you could possibly do some good in the new world, property monitored).
+Anonymous said: You've likely been asked a question like this before, and if so ignore it, but if, say, you were found and somehow restored to an earth pony body (not your own, so you could operate freely) and were put in a position of power (maybe after decades of thought Littlepip would have come to the conclusion that you could possibly do some good in the new world, property monitored).
 What kind of leader would you be?
 Would your goal return to industry?
 Would you focus more on education?
 What?